instagibbs/bolts/XX-eltoo-peer-protocol.md

   - otherwise:
     - ???
 FIXME must be something we can do here to be nice to the peer that forgot stuff.
       Ahead node can just convince the peer of latest state and share the entire tx?
+  - If `next_nonce` is not a valid BIP-musig2 nonce
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.

 #### Rationale